FREQUENTLY ASKED QUESTIONS

 What is Restitution?

-Restitution is the money an offender is ordered by the judge to pay to the victim of an offense for out of pocket expenses.
+Restitution is the money an offender may be ordered by the judge to pay to the victim of an offense.
 The judge will order a monthly restitution payment amount.
 When the offender does make a restitution payment, the payment is mailed out by the community supervision department on or about the 10th day of the following month.

 What is the Difference Between Probation and Community Supervision?